 See the Mitacs Accelerate website for more information.

-Formed in honour of Canada's former prime minister, Pierre Trudeau (father of the current prime minister, Justin Trudeau) the PETF provides scholarships for doctoral research in Humanities and Social Sciences at Canadian universities.
+Formed in honour of Canada's former prime minister, Pierre Trudeau, the PETF provides scholarships for doctoral research in Humanities and Social Sciences at Canadian universities.

 You will need to be recommended for a scholarship by a Canadian university which has already accepted you for your PhD.
 The competition normally opens in October, with a January deadline.
 Scholarships are selected in May ready to commence in the autumn.